 Pythagoreion and Heraion of Samos

-The Pythagoreion and Heraion of Samos are the remains of two impressive classical architectural structures.
+Pythagoreion and the Heraion of Samos hold the remains of two influential classical architectural structures.

 The Pythagoreion is named for the mathematician Pythagorous, whose birthplace is nearby.
 Other remains inbcluse the castle and Temple of Thermes, the Spiliani Monastery and the Eupalinos Tunnel (currently closed for restoration).